dynamoose/dynamoose/docs/_docs/plugins.md

 - `query:called` - Dynamoose will emit this stage when a query is about to start
 - `exec:start` - Dynamoose will emit this stage when an exec is called
-- `request:pre` - Dynamoose will emit this stage when an query request is about to be made to DynamoDB
+- `request:pre` - Dynamoose will emit this stage when a query request is about to be made to DynamoDB
-- `request:post` - Dynamoose will emit this stage when an query request response has been received from DynamoDB
+- `request:post` - Dynamoose will emit this stage when a query request response has been received from DynamoDB

 ##### Additional Items Added to Object